Low complexity among principal fully irreducible elements of Out($F_3$): Introduction

 \subsection{Acknowledgements}

 We are grateful to the Women in Groups Geometry and Dynamics (WiGGD) program from which this paper arose, and to Anna Parlak for discussions on related questions.
-We are grateful to Lee Mosher for providing his talents as a rabbit-hole preventing sounding board, and to Ilya Kapovich for helping us track down a reference and his ongoing interest in our work.
+We are grateful to Lee Mosher for providing his talents as a rabbit-hole preventing sounding board, and to Ilya Kapovich and Caglar Uyanik for helping us track down references and their ongoing interest in our work.
+We would also like to thank the referee for a careful reading.
 This work has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 850930), an NSF postdoctoral fellowship, and an NSERC Discovery Grant.
+The 4th author is grateful to the Institute for Advanced Study, and Bob Moses for funding her membership there.